mycaule/knowledge-graph-js/README.md

   <br>
 </p>

 This library is a client for Google [Knowledge Graph Search API](https://developers.google.com/knowledge-graph/) using ES6 promises allowing `then / catch` and `async / await` syntax.
+It is typed tested with [superstruct](https://github.com/ianstormtaylor/superstruct).

 ##  Usage